joeonisick/JoeOnisickBot/Using_Tweepy_Objects.md

 We're starting to get somewhere.
 We've got two lists, and two dictionaries.
 Dictionaries will let us access a value using its key, while lists will require us to use an index to retrive a specific value.
 Two things with this return format will complicate your world:

-- mentions.data is a list, but each list item contains two things paired as Tweet: `id` and `text`
+- mentions.data is a list, but each list item contains two things paired as a list item Tweet: `id` and `text`
 - The previously mentioned problem with multiple tweets from a given user.

 Let's dig down a level: